-The five Protective Factors are the foundation of the Strengthening Families™ approach.
-Extensive research supports the common-sense notion that when these protective factors are present and robust in a family, the likelihood of child abuse and neglect diminish.
+The Five Protective Factors are the foundation of the Strengthening Families™ approach.
+Extensive research supports the common-sense notion that when these protective factors are present and robust in a family, the likelihood of child abuse and neglect diminishes.

 The five protective factors identified by the Center for the Study of Social Policy (CSSP) are:

 - Concrete Support in Times of Need